qtecsolution/1commerce-saas/README.md

 -   **Scalable Backend**: Powered by Laravel for robust and scalable backend operations.
 -   **Database Management**: Utilizes MySQL for reliable and efficient data storage.

+## 🖥️ Usage

+-   **Admin Panel**: Access the admin panel to manage landing pages, products, and user accounts.
+-   **Drag-and-Drop Customization**: Use the drag-and-drop interface to customize landing pages in real-time.
+-   **Live Preview**: Preview changes before publishing to ensure the landing page meets your requirements.
+-   **One-Click Publishing**: Publish your landing page with a single click and share it with your audience.

 ---

 ## 🛠️ Technologies